jrddunbr/bio/short-bio.md

 My name is Jared A. Dunbar.
 I grew up in Harwinton, CT and graduated from Lewis S. Mills High School of Burlington, CT.
-I now attend Clarkson University as a Junior in Computer Science, where I participate in the community a well as work on major projects and outreach programs.
+I now attend Clarkson University as a Junior in Computer Science, where I participate in the community as well as work on major projects and outreach programs.

 My favorite operating system is Arch Linux.